tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     If you've never browsed directories using the command line, here's how you do it:

-    On a Mac, find your present working directory by typing `pwd`.
-Then move up by typing change directory: `cd ../`.
-Move down by typing `cd pets`, where `pets` is the name of the directory you want to move into.
+    * On a Mac, find your present working directory by typing `pwd`.
+Then move up a level by typing change directory: `cd ../`.
+Move down a level by typing `cd pets`, where `pets` is the name of the directory you want to move into.
 Type `ls` to list the contents of the directory.

-    On a PC, look at the prompt path to see your current directory.
-Then move up by typing `cd ../`.
-Move down by typing `cd pets`, where `pets` is the name of the directory you want to move into.
+    * On Windows, look at the prompt path to see your current directory.
+Then move up a level by typing `cd ../`.
+Move down a level by typing `cd pets`, where `pets` is the name of the directory you want to move into.
 Type `dir` to list the contents of the current directory.

-3. After your terminal or command prompt is in the same directory as your JSON file, create the new pet:
+3. After your terminal or command prompt is in the same directory as your JSON file, create the new pet with the following curl request:

     ```bash
     curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" -d @mypet.json "http://petstore.swagger.io/v2/pet"
     ```

     The `Content-Type` indicates the type of content submitted in the request body.
 The `Accept` indicates the type of content we will accept in the response.

     The response should look something like this:

     ```json
     {"id":51231236,"category":{"id":4,"name":"testexecution"},"name":"fluffernutter","photoUrls":["string"],"tags":[{"id":0,"name":"string"}],"status":"available"}
     ```

-    Check to see that your pet's name was returned.
+    In the response, check to see that your pet's name was returned.

     {: .tip}
     Feel free to run this same request a few times more.
 REST APIs are \"idempotent,\" which means that running the same request more than once won't end up duplicating the results (you just create one pet here, not multiple pets).
 Todd Fredrich explains idempotency by [comparing it to a pregnant cow](http://www.restapitutorial.com/lessons/idempotency.html).
 Let's say you bring over a bull to get a cow pregnant.
 Even if the bull and cow mate multiple times, the result will be just one pregnancy, not a pregnancy for each mating session.